melvio/hopla/README.md

 Please paste your api token id here: *******-*******-*******-*******
 ```

 This will create a credentials file at `~/.config/hopla/authenticate.conf` that Hopla uses.
-If you want to
-use a different file, you can set the `${HOPLA_AUTH_FILE}`
+If you want to use a different file, you can set the `${HOPLA_AUTH_FILE}` environment
-environment variable to choose your own path.
+variable to choose your own file.

 ##### Autocompletion